 The Welsh rhythm guitarist whose driving riffs and songwriting helped propel the rock band Lostprophets to international fame in the 2000s.

-Mike Lewis was the steady, foundational force in the sonic architecture of Lostprophets, the Welsh band that rose to prominence in the post-millennium rock scene.
+Mike Lewis co-wrote many songs on Lostprophets' breakthrough albums 'Start Something' and 'Liberation Transmission.'
 As rhythm guitarist, his playing provided the dense, melodic bedrock over which the band's anthemic choruses soared.
-Alongside frontman Ian Watkins, Lewis co-wrote many of the songs on the band's breakthrough albums, including 'Start Something' and 'Liberation Transmission,' which fused punk energy with polished alt-rock hooks to capture a global audience.
-The band's story ended in infamy due to Watkins's crimes, a shadow that irrevocably dissolved the group.
-Lewis, along with his bandmates, publicly condemned Watkins and distanced themselves, his musical contributions forever linked to a deeply tarnished legacy.
+Born in 1977, he was the steady, foundational force in the Welsh band's sonic architecture.
+The band's story ended in infamy due to frontman Ian Watkins's crimes.
+Lewis publicly condemned Watkins and distanced himself, his musical contributions forever linked to a deeply tarnished legacy.
 In the aftermath, he stepped away from the public music scene.

 1965–1980